elissa03/elissa03/README.md

 - 💼 Frontend Engineer at **AEMS.ai**
 - 🎓 B.S. in Computer Science (Dean’s Honor List ×4)
-- 🌍 Worked with teams across the UK, UAE, and Lebanon
+- 🌍 Worked with teams across the UK, Brazil, UAE, and Lebanon
 - 🤖 Experienced with AI-assisted development & prompt engineering
 - ⚡ Interested in real-time applications, performance optimization, and scalable architectures